-“I can bring the ideas, but I’m not organized enough to make things happen,” Van Reken exclaims.
-“But I can visuals things, and can help another person accomplish it, which is really fun to watch happen.”
+“I can bring the ideas, but I’m not organized enough to make things happen,” Van Reken exclaimed.
+“But I can visualize things and can help another person accomplish it, which is really fun to watch happen.”

 Van Reken is referring to her organization FIGT and the accomplishments she, and others, have pursued in the 20 years the organization has been active.
-This year, FIGT will be celebrating its 20th anniversary with an international conference being held in The Hague, The Netherlands.
+This year, FIGT will celebrate its 20th anniversary with an international conference being held in The Hague in the Netherlands.

 The submissions for speakers at the 2018 conference had an extremely successful turnout with 140 submissions.

-FIGT has endured many hardships as an organization, and even had a period of time where it seemed as though all volunteers were close to falling through, according to Van Reken.
+FIGT has endured many hardships as an organization; it even had a period where it appeared all volunteers were close to falling through, Van Reken said.

-FIGT took a big step in the year of 2016 by holding the annual conference outside of the United States, relocating to The Netherlands.
-According to Van Reken, the conferences were lacking in local attendance in the states, but were filled with attendees from all over the world.
-So, why not just make the conference international?
-After that, the conference “took on a whole new life”, Van Reken believes.
+FIGT took a big step in the year of 2016 by holding the annual conference outside of the United States and relocating to The Netherlands.
+According to Van Reken, the conferences were lacking in local attendance in the States, but they were filled with attendees from all over the world.
+After she made the conference international, it “took on a whole new life,” Van Reken said.

-“We need to start with likeness of what it’s like to be human, instead of [starting] with differences,” Van Reken says.
+“We need to start with likeness of what it’s like to be human, instead of [starting] with differences,” Van Reken said.
 “Then, from there we can use uniqueness among us to accomplish other things.
-We are really just on the cusp of this discussion, and if we join together in our conversation about cross cultural identity, we can look at where to go up from there.”
+We are really just on the cusp of this discussion, and if we join together in our conversation about cross-cultural identity, we can look at where to go up from there.”